yui-kb/qmk_firmware/keyboards/otd/356mini/readme.md

 * Hardware Supported: Winkey OTD 356Mini OG PCB (Untested on Winkeyless PCB)
 * Hardware Availability: Lol

+When first flashing QMK on this board, you will need to install a bootloader.
+Please refer to [this guide](https://docs.google.com/document/d/1f5sS7QBaNn_NseunpxUSlT5rSZo2DhrCcv0pXPtK2PY/edit#) for now.

 Make example for this keyboard (after setting up your build environment):

     make otd/356mini:default